 A copy of the AU Act, the Privacy Principles and guidance from the Office of the Australian Information Commissioner are available from the website of the Office of the Australian Information Commissioner (at www.oaic.gov.au).

 A copy of the NZ Act, the Privacy Principles and related guidance are available from the website of the Office of the Privacy Commissioner (at www.privacy.org.nz).

 L’Oréal will, from time to time, collect personal information in the course of its business.

-Generally, we will only use the personal information that we collect about you for purposes connected with our business operations.
+The personal information that we collect about you may be used by us for a number of purposes connected with our business.
 These purposes may include:

 L’Oréal collects personal information from consumers in a number of different ways including directly from a consumer when they provide it to us (or our agents or contractors) including when a consumer: